Ontario 211 Services Board of Directors Posting 2019

 - help to navigate the complex network of human services quickly and easily, 24 hours a day, 7 days a week, in over 150 languages (by dialing 2-1-1, firstname.lastname@example.org, or chat: https://211ontario.ca/chat/)

 - connections to the right information and services which strengthens Canada’s health and human services, and helps Canadians to become more engaged with their communities

-O211S does not lobby for political influence but seeks partnerships and mutually beneficial associations with government departments and agencies to inform, educate and assist these players about emerging and underlying issues and trends being continuously raised by citizens who in confidence speak to 211 navigation agents by dialing 2-1-1.
+O211S seeks partnerships and mutually beneficial associations with government departments and agencies to inform, educate and assist these players about emerging and underlying issues and trends being continuously raised by our users.

 THE KEY ATTRIBUTES OF AN O211S DIRECTOR: